magicmq/pyspigot-documentation/docs/pyspigot/plugincommands.md

 ## Base Command

 The base command for PySpigot is `/pyspigot`.
-Running this command will print a list of available commands (as long as the user that typed the command has the permission `pyspigot.command.listcmds`).

 - Syntax: `/pyspigot <argument>`
 - Aliases: `ps`
-- Permission: `pyspigot.command.listcmds`
+- Permission: `pyspigot.command.use`

+If the user has the permission `pyspigot.command.listcmds`, running this command without any arguments will print a list of available commands.

 All commands that follow are subcommands of the base command.

+???+ note

+    The permission `pyspigot.command.use` is the base permission for the `/pyspigot` command.
+Users **must** have this permission to use any of the subcommands listed below.

 ## Help Command